cmakkaya/devops-cloud-resources/cheatsheet-README.md

 You may find cheatsheets about  `DevOps tools`  and  `Cloud System` in this page.

 I will try to add new cheatsheet to the repository regularly, and I will announce them on my linkedin account.
-You can also contribute by adding new resources to the repository
+You can also contribute by adding new resources to the repository.

+Also, thank you for giving `stars` to my GitHub.

+I hope they are useful to you.

+I wish you growing success.

 # cheat sheets